-6.2 Potential Archaeological Mitigation Measures
+6.2 Archaeological Mitigation Measures

 - 6.2.1 As detailed above, there is evidence that the area has been utilised for its resources since the prehistoric period, although 19th and 20th century mining operations and quarrying will have impacted sub-surface remains of such activity in many areas.
 Despite this, some pre-mining features do survive as upstanding remains, and so it is possible that sub-surface remains could also survive in areas not affected, though the mapping indicates such areas are likely to be very limited.
-Upstanding remains of former industrial features have been identified during this assessment, through the targeted site visit.
-As a result, further mitigation measures may be required ahead of any groundworks occurring as part of the Iron Line Project.
-These would depend on the advice and requirements of the local authority planning archaeologist, but could include: - A full walkover survey of the area within the redline boundary to produce a full record of all surviving upstanding heritage assets; - Targeted archaeological recordings of the heritage assets proposed for repurpose/preservation (e.g. the windmill (HER 5530), the 1866 scheduled lighthouse (NHLE 1007097) and the iron lighthouse (WA034/HER4301); - A watching brief during any groundworks occurring as part of the Iron Line Project to allow a record to be made of any surviving sub-surface archaeological remains exposed. - 6.2.2 This would comply with national and local planning policy (see Section 2).
+Upstanding remains of former industrial features have been identified during this assessment, through the targeted site visit. - 6.2.2 It has been confirmed by Jeremy Parsons, Historic Environment Officer at Westmorland and Furness Council, in a letter dated 23rd September 2023 (Ref: JNP/4232249) that the following programmes of archaeological work would be required prior to the start of any development work: - An archaeological watching brief undertaken as part of works associated with two elements of the scheme: the proposed footpath to Hodbarrow Beacon and the proposed car park access located to the north of the proposed welcome building - to afford reasonable opportunity for an examination to be made to